Short Fiction from Dennis Lowery

 Approaching from the sea, you witness traces of history in the remnants of carved stone and columns in 14th-century sandstone, double lancet windows that hint of a renaissance style and other decorations adorning the crumbling portals of palaces once belonging to ruling families and princes.

 It is a land of ancient city-states, città morte… dead cities sprinkle the countryside.
-Once thriving and vital, now no one lives in them, and the keening of the winds through the ruins are their only sounds.
+No one lives in them, and the keening of the winds through the ruins are their only sounds.
 Even for towns and cities that live, in almost all, there is a legend sometimes distorted far from its origin of a casa stregata… a haunted house.
 Some are deathly still, lonely cenotaphs, mere empty markers of a tragic past.
 Others contain souls that sleep awhile and awake… hungry.

 Anime maledette bruciano…ancora capannone senza luce.Una canzone di fiamme danzanti…ascoltate la musica gemere nel vento.Sentire le grida delle donne dei dolori.Le signore del dolore…Cursed souls burn…yet shed no light.A song of dancing flames…their music moans on the wind.Listen to the cries from the women of the sorrows.The ladies of the pain….DML